2020 REF Grants available beginning March 2nd, 2020

 These limited solar grants will run out, we’re ready to work with you quickly.

-There some great Federal, State, and Utility Solar Incentives to help offset the cost of your system.
+There are great Federal, State, and Utility Solar Incentives to help offset the cost of your system.

-- Renewable Energy Fund Grant: The Rhode Island Commerce Corporation offers a grant of $0.90 per installed watt of solar photovoltaic capacity.
-The maximum grant amount is $7,500 per electric account on the property.
+- Renewable Energy Fund Grant: The Rhode Island Commerce Corporation’s Renewable Energy Fund offers a grant of $0.85 per installed watt of solar photovoltaic capacity for residential scale, net-metered solar PV installations.
+The maximum grant amount is $7,000 per electric account on the property.
 Newport Solar reduces your system price by the grant amount and we are reimbursed by the state after installation.
+The REF has another grant program for commercial-scale solar PV installations.

-- Federal Tax Credit: A taxpayer may claim a tax credit of 30% of the total system cost against their federal tax liability.
+- Federal Tax Credit: In 2020, a taxpayer may claim a tax credit of 26% of the total system cost against their federal tax liability.
 The tax credit has no maximum amount and may be carried forward to the succeeding tax year.
-This tax credit is set to reduce after December 31st, 2019.
-Installations that are commissioned in 2020 will receive a 26% Federal Tax Credit.
+This tax credit will reduce to 22% for installations commissioned in 2021.

 Newport Solar is recognized as a leader in the RI residential solar industry.
 We are actively working with state Legislators and officials advocating for smart and fair solar policies and incentives.
 We know how important it is to help our customers get the best price for their system and maximizing their solar investment value.